 Despite those who cheated and disappointed him, there are few in this business as beloved as he, and he earned every bit of it.

 Part of me still believes that I’m going to wake up in the morning, log onto the Net, and my powerful friend and one of my heroes will overcome the odds and pull out of this.
 Why?
 Because he is Killer Kowalski.

-But if this becomes my little farewell to him, then I want to end it by saying that I am so honored to have known this man.
-I am honored to have had some kind of relationship and connection with him, that it is honestly one of the things I’m proudest of in my many years of being involved in pro wrestling.
+But if this becomes my little farewell to him, I want to end it by saying that I am so honored to have known this man.
+I am honored to have had some relationship and connection with him, that it is honestly one of the things I’m proudest of in my many years of being involved in pro wrestling.